 Though spinal stenosis can affect any part of your spine, it most often occurs in your lower back or lumbar spine.

 In addition to a physical examination and reviewing your symptoms, your provider at the Center for the Functional Restoration of the Spine uses diagnostic imaging.

-The most common diagnostic tests used to determine the presence of spinal stenosis are X-rays of the lower back and an MRI.
-In some cases, a CT scan may be ordered, either in addition to an MRI or instead of one.
+The most common imaging tests used to verify the presence of spinal stenosis include X-rays and an MRI.
+In some cases, you may also need a CT scan.

 The team at the Center for the Functional Restoration of the Spine begins with conservative therapies.
 Your conservative treatment plan may include pain medications, physical therapy, and activity modification.

 When you need more pain relief than you get with oral medications, your provider may give you an epidural steroid injection.
 This injection precisely targets the affected nerves, reducing inflammation, and giving you longer-lasting pain relief.

 If your pain persists despite conservative treatment, your provider talks with you about surgery.
 The type of procedure you need depends on the underlying problem.
 You may need spinal decompression, removal of bone spurs, or a discectomy.

 During a decompression procedure, your provider may remove part of the bone to enlarge the spinal canal.
 After removing some of the bone or a disc, your provider then does a spinal fusion to stabilize and strengthen your spine.